apache/doris/docs/en/installing/compilation.md

 | apache/incubator-doris:build-env-1.2 | [4ef5a8c](https://github.com/apache/incubator-doris/commit/4ef5a8c8560351d7fff7ff8fd51c4c7a75e006a8) or later | 0.12.x - 0.14.0 |
 | apache/incubator-doris:build-env-1.3 | [ad67dd3](https://github.com/apache/incubator-doris/commit/ad67dd34a04c1ca960cff38e5b335b30fc7d559f) or later | later |

-Warning: Doris 0.14.0 still used apache/incubator-doris:build-env-1.2 to compile.
-After thie version, the code will use apache/incubator-doris:build-env-1.3 to compile . **In the docker image of build-env-1.3, the default JDK version is upgraded to 11.
-So FE will use OPENJDK 11 to compile.
-If the docker image after build-env-1.3 is used for compilation of FE, the Java version of FE running env also needs to be upgraded to JDK11, Otherwise unexpected running errors may be caused. **
+**note**:

+> 1. Doris version 0.14.0 still uses apache/incubator-doris:build-env-1.2 to compile, and the subsequent code will use apache/incubator-doris:build-env-1.3.

+> 2. In the docker image of build-env-1.3, both OpenJDK 8 and OpenJDK 11 are included, and OpenJDK 11 is used for compilation by default.
+Please make sure that the JDK version used for compiling is the same as the JDK version used at runtime, otherwise it may cause unexpected operation errors.
+You can use the following command to switch the default JDK version in container:
+>
+>   Switch to JDK 8:
+>
+>   ```
+>   $ alternatives --set java java-1.8.0-openjdk.x86_64
+>   $ alternatives --set javac java-1.8.0-openjdk.x86_64
+>   $ export JAVA_HOME=/usr/lib/jvm/java-1.8.0
+>   ```
+>
+>   Switch to JDK 11:
+>
+>   ```
+>   $ alternatives --set java java-11-openjdk.x86_64
+>   $ alternatives --set javac java-11-openjdk.x86_64
+>   $ export JAVA_HOME=/usr/lib/jvm/java-11
+>   ```

 2. Running Mirror